maximvdberg/pcs-river-simulation/README.md

 This project was developed on Linux, but you should be able to build for Mac (and Windows) as well if you know what you're doing.

 ### Dependencies
-In order to build the program SDL2 and OpenGL version 4.3.0 or higher are required.
-On Ubuntu SDL2 can be installed using
+In order to build the programs SDL2 and OpenGL (version 4.3.0 or higher) are required.
+On Ubuntu SDL2 can be installed using the command

 `sudo apt install libsdl2-dev`